Kl4rry/simp/README.md

 * Powerful image manipulation (I am not making the next photoshop)
 * Web/Mobile platform support.

+## Future plans
+Currently Simp uses imgui for ui.
+It is very nice because it is feature complete and is very easy to integrate into a existing rendering pipeline.
+However in the future I would like to switch to another nicer looking and preferably native rust UI framework.
+I am currently waiting for egui to become more mature before i switch to it.

 ## Supported Platforms

 | OS      | Support |